-- 8.01 "Base Seed Points" for CT Surfers, Season Wildcards and Season Replacements at the start of each Surfing Season will be determined by WSL prior to the first CT Event and then: - (a) Men will have 16.67% of that initial amount deducted from each of the first 6 CT Events of the Surfing Season (Base Seed Points will be zero from the 7th Event onwards). - (b) Women will have 20% of that initial amount deducted from each of the first 5 CT Events of the Surfing Season (Base Seed Points will be zero from the 6th Event onwards). - 8.02 "CT Seed Points" will be the Base Seed Points plus the current Rankings Points earned in the CT Events in that Surfing Season. - 8.03 Season Wildcards received for non-injury reasons and Season Replacements will receive Base Seed Points lower than the last seeded CT Surfer as determined by the WSL Commissioner's Office - 8.04 For reference below in Articles 8.05 and 8.06 below, the "Ranking for Injury" is the Surfer's CT Ranking from the prior year's Surfing Season when the Surfer is injured during the first 6 CT Events in the Surfing Season, and is their current CT Ranking when injured during any Event after the 6th CT Event of the Surfing Season. - 8.05 A Surfer who has received a men's Season Wildcard due to injury will be seeded in accordance with the following when returning from injury: - (a) If their Ranking for Injury was in the top 10, the Surfer will be seeded 13; - (b) If their Ranking for Injury was in the top 20, the Surfer will be seeded 25; - (c) If their Ranking for Injury was in the top 34, the Surfer will be seeded 34. - 8.06 A Surfer who has received a women's Season Wildcard will be seeded in accordance with the following when returning from injury: - (a) If their Ranking for Injury was in the top 5, the Surfer will be seeded 7; - (b) If their Ranking for Injury was in the top 10, the Surfer will be seeded 13; - (c) If their Ranking for Injury in the top 17, the Surfer will be seeded 17 - 8.07 For seeding purposes, if a CT Surfer is deemed to receive a
+- 8.01 "Base Seed Points" for CT Surfers, Season Wildcards and Season Replacements at the start of each Surfing Season will be determined by WSL prior to the first CT Event and then: - Men will have 16.67% of that initial amount deducted from (a) each of the first 6 CT Events of the Surfing Season (Base Seed Points will be zero from the 7th Event onwards). - Women will have 20% of that initial amount deducted from (b) each of the first 5 CT Events of the Surfing Season (Base Seed Points will be zero from the 6th Event onwards). - 8.02 "CT Seed Points" will be the Base Seed Points plus the current Rankings Points earned in the CT Events in that Surfing Season. - 8.03 Season Wildcards received for non-injury reasons and Season Replacements will receive Base Seed Points lower than the last seeded CT Surfer as determined by the Office of Tours and Competition. - For reference below in Articles 8.05 and 8.06 below, the 8.04 "Ranking for Injury" is the Surfer's CT Ranking from the prior year's Surfing Season when the Surfer is injured during the first 6 CT Events in the Surfing Season, and is their current CT Ranking when injured during any Event after the 6th CT Event of the Surfing Season. - 8.05 A Surfer who has received a men's Season Wildcard due to injury will be seeded in accordance with the following when returning from injury: - If their Ranking for Injury was in the top 10, the Surfer will (a) be seeded 13: - (b) If their Ranking for Injury was in the top 20, the Surfer will be seeded 25: - (c) If their Ranking for Injury was in the top 34, the Surfer will be seeded 34. - 8.06 A Surfer who has received a women's Season Wildcard will be seeded in accordance with the following when returning from injury:

-- Season Wildcard due to injury but qualifies via the CT or QS, then Article 8.04 or 8.05 will apply. - 8.08 Seeding order of CT Events will be in the following order: CT Seed Points, QS Seed Points, and trialists in order of their results.
-If a surfer's order of seeding is unable to be determined, Commissioner's Office will have discretion. - 8.09 Reseeding may be performed within the Event Window but only prior to the first heat of each round being started.
+- (a) If their Ranking for Injury was in the top 5, the Surfer will be seeded 7; - (b) If their Ranking for Injury was in the top 10, the Surfer will be seeded 13; - (c) If their Ranking for Injury in the top 17, the Surfer will be seeded 17. - 8.07 For seeding purposes, if a CT Surfer is deemed to receive a Season Wildcard due to injury but qualifies via the CT or QS, then Article 8.04 or 8.05 will apply. - 8.08 Seeding order of CT Events will be in the following order: CT Seed Points, QS Seed Points, and trialists in order of their results.
+If a surfer's order of seeding is unable to be determined, Office of Tours and Competition will have discretion. - 8.09 Reseeding may be performed within the Event Window but only prior to the first heat of each round being started. - 8.10 In relation to the CT Event format described in Article 7, winners of Round 1 may receive benefit within their respective "tier" when reseeding for Round 3.